 Budapest Bank Group continued its self financing business model in 2021.
-At the end of 2021, the deposit portfolio accounted for 64% of the Bank Group's total funding, while refinancing funding (including deposits from banks) accounted for 26%.
-Total assets increased 15%, deposits increased by 15%, and refinancing funding by 12%.
+At the end of 2021, the deposit portfolio accounted for 63% of the Bank Group's total funding, while refinancing funding (including deposits from banks) accounted for 28%.
+Total assets increased 15%, deposits increased by 15%, and refinancing funding by 14%.

 Customer deposits account for 93% of total deposits.
 Other deposits are comprised of the Fund management deposit portfolios, the Investment services settlement accounts and NFA deposits (NFA: National Land Fund Management Organisation, which provides deposits temporarily for the Bank).
 Finance lease liabilities (amount of capitalised real estate rental fees) capitalised under the IFRS 16 standard are also classified as other deposits.
 Within corporate deposits the percentage of sight deposits slightly increased (from 85% to 83%).

 Also the composition of refinancing funding has changed.
-The NBH's long-term loan appeared in 2020 as a new item, within refinancing sources, it decreased by only 1% point to 40%.
-The weight of the Growth Credit Programme ("NHP") the weight of funding source and the weight of mortage financing is still 30%.
-Mortgage refinancing decreased by 2 percentage points to 13%, the proportion of interbank and other refinancing sources increased in parallel.
+The NBH's long-term loan appeared in 2020 as a new item, within refinancing sources, it decreased from 38% to 37%.

+The weight of the Growth Credit Programme ("NHP") the weight of funding source and the weight of mortage financing also decreased by 1,5 and 2 percentage points.
+At the same time, the share of interbank and other funding sources increased from 7% to 22%.

-In 2021, the Bank Group's retail credit portfolio increased dynamically: based on the gross credit portfolio, there was a 13% year-on-year increase.
+In 2021, the Bank Group's retail credit portfolio increased dynamically: based on the gross credit portfolio, there was a 15% year-on-year increase.
 Within this growth, the mortgage loans increased by 19%, the baby expecting loan increased by 34%, unsecured loans by 11%, the auto finance portfolio was 2% higher than the December 2020 closing portfolio.
 At the same time, the Bank continued loan sales and portfolio cleaning activities, which achieved significant results in 2021.